hakondh/pils-teller/README.md

 - Set the appropriate values for NODE_ENV, PORT, DB_HOST, DB_PASSWORD and TOKEN_SECRET, then save and exit
 - Go into client: `cd client`
 - Open package.json: `nano package.json`
+- From here on, things will differ depending on whether you are going to run the project in development or production
+### for development
+- Set the appropriate value for the proxy, this will probably be http://localhost:<your chosen server port>, then save and exit
+- Go back to the root folder: `cd ..`
+- Run development server: `npm run dev`
+### for production
 - Set the appropriate value for the proxy, this will probably be https://pilsteller.no, then save and exit
 - Create the minified bundle: `npm run build`
 - Go back to the root folder: `cd ..`